milwad-dev/laravel-crod/README.md

         'provider_path' => 'Providers', // This value is for the name of the folder that contains the module providers.
         'factory_path' => 'Database\Factories', // This value is for the name of the folder that contains the module factories.
         'seeder_path' => 'Database\Seeders', // This value is for the name of the folder that contains the module seeders.
+        'route_path' => 'Routes', // This value is for the name of the folder that contains the module routes.
     ],

     /*